 A new, temporary Coronavirus Business Interruption Loan Scheme (CBILS), delivered via the British Business Bank, will support SME businesses to access lending and overdrafts.
 The government will provide lenders with a guarantee of 80% on each loan (subject to a per lender cap on claims) to give lenders further confidence in continuing to provide finance to SMEs.
 The government will not charge businesses or banks for this guarantee, and the Scheme will support loans of up to £25 million in value.
 All SME businesses can apply for a CBILS loan – those with a turnover of up to £45m can apply for loans up to £5m.
 The terms of the loans will be ‘attractive’ and the Chancellor has stated no interest will be charged for the first twelve months of the loan period.
 Banks will not be able to refuse to lean on the basis that businesses could borrow on normal financial terms and will not be able to insist on personal guarantees from business owners for loans of up to £250,000.
 For larger loans, personal guarantees will be limited to 20% of the borrowing: lenders are prevented from taking a charge over the business owner’s home.

-A further Coronavirus Large Business Interruption Loan Scheme (CLBILS) is to be developed for those businesses with an annual turnover of £45m - £500m, they will be able to apply for a loan of up to £25m.
+A further Coronavirus Large Business Interruption Loan Scheme (CLBILS) is to be developed for companies with turnover up to £250m to access facilities up to £25m, and larger companies to access up to £200m.
 The CLBILS will also feature the 80% guarantee but loans will be at commercial rates of interest.

 For large businesses there is also a special funding arrangement, the COVID Corporate Financing Facility (CCFF), available through the Bank of England.
 Businesses will need to issue special 1 year corporate bonds which the Bank of England will purchase to give businesses liquidity.